hiteshsapkota/2171-swen-610-01-7-teamOreo/docs/DesignDoc.md

 * As a Player I want to start a game so I can challenge other online players.

+    * The player can pick an opponent from a list of all players signed-in that are not currently playing a game.

+    * This selection launches the Game view that includes a complete 8x8 grid with the initial piece layout.

+    * Sends the player back to the Home page if the requested opponent is already engaged in a game.

 * As a Player I want to sign-in to play online checkers.

+    * A player can navigate to the Signin page from the Home page.

+    * A player can enter their name and create a gaming session.

+    * The system must reject any sign-in using an existing name.

+    * A player can sign-out, which ends that player's session and frees up the name.

+    * The system will not persist player information.
+Furthermore, a given player name is first-come-first-serve.
+When the player signs-out the name is released for another player to use.

 * As a player, If it's not my turn, I shouldn’t be able to move my disk.

+    * **Given** that is not my turn **When** I attempt to play **Then** I am expected to see a message saying _it's opponent_name turn_ and not allowed to move my piece.

+    * **Given** that is my turn **When** I attempt to play **Then** I am expected to see a message saying that _it's my turn_ and allowed to move my piece.

 * As a Player, If i am assigned red color, then i am supposed to make the first move.

+    * GIVEN that I want to play with a particular opponent WHEN i press the play button first THEN the system assigns me the red colour discs

+    * GIVEN that I am assigned the red color discs, WHEN the game starts THEN I should be able to make the first move.

+    * GIVEN that I am assigned the white colour discs, WHEN the game starts, THEN I should not be able to make the first move.

 * As a Player, I should be able to move my disc in the forward direction diagonally, so as to be able to play the game.

+    * GIVEN its my turn, WHEN I make a legal movement on a single piece, THEN the system allows me to submit the turn and gives a message saying "Legal Move!"

+    * GIVEN that is my turn WHEN I make any illegal move on a single piece THEN the system will display a message saying "Illegal Movement".

 * As a Player, I should be forced to capture the opponent’s disk , if there is a possibility.

+    * **Given** that I am in capture_mode **when** is my turn to play **then** I am expected to be forced to capture the opponent's piece.

 * As a Player, I must leap over the opponent’s pieces in a straight diagonal line on the other side, so as to capture the opponent’s piece and remove it from the board.

+    * **Given** that I am able to make one capture **When** is my turn **Then** I am expected to jump against one opponent's piece and capture it.

+    * **Given** that I am able to make more than one capture **When** is my turn **Then** I must be free to choose which piece to capture.

+    * **Given** that I am making a capturing move **When** I am playing **Then** the opponent's piece is expected to be removed from the board.

 * As a player, when my disk reaches the opposite furthest end of the board, my disk becomes a king disk.

+    * GIVEN that I move a single piece WHEN I reach the last space on the opposite side of the board, THEN the piece is expected to become a king.

 * As a Player, I should be able to move my King disc in both forward and backward direction diagonally, so as to be able to play the game.

+    * Given its my turn, when I make a legal movement on a king piece, the system allows me to submit the turn and gives a message saying "Legal Move!"

+    * GIVEN that is my turn WHEN I make any illegal move on a king piece THEN the system will display a message saying "Illegal Movement".

 * As a Player, I should be able to capture all the opponent’s disc, so that I win the game

+    * when I capture all the opponent's disk, i should be the winner

+    * when I am the winner, the game should end

+    * when the game ends, the system should take me to the homepage.

+    * when all my disks are capture, my game should be lost

+    * when i lose, the game should end

 * As a Player, If I am not able to move any of my discs, The game should end and I should be the loser.

+    * When I am not able to move any piece, the game should be over and I should be the loser

+    * when I have lost the game, i should be redirected to home

+    * if my opponent is not able to move any piece, the game should be over and i should be the winner

+    * when I have won the game, I should be redirected to home.

 * As a Player, I should be able to resign the game at any point, so as to end the game.

-### Feature 1(Sign-In) :

-* A player navigates to the Signin page from the Home page.

-* The system rejects any sign-in using an existing name.

-* A player can sign-out, which ends that player's session and frees up the name.

-* The system does not persist player information.
-Furthermore, a given player name is first-come-first-serve.

-### Feature 2 (Game Start) :

-* The player picks an opponent from a list of all players signed-in that are not currently playing a game.

-* This selection launches the Game view that includes a complete board with rows, spaces and pieces with initial layout.

-* Sends the player back to the Home page if the requested opponent is already engaged in a game.

-Feature 3 (Disk Assignment) :

-* In the Game view, the player making the request for opponent, is assigned the red colored disks, while his opponent is assigned the white colored disks.

-* The player assigned the red colored disks makes the first move.

-* The player assigned the white colored disks will make the second move.

-* The players play the game in alternate turns.

-Feature 4 (Game Movement) :

-* The players can only move in forward diagonal directions.

-* A player can make a move.
-If the move is valid, the movement is saved and a message is displayed stating "It’s a valid move".
-The player needs to click on Submit Turn.

-* If the move is invalid, the piece goes back to its original position, and an error message is displayed stating "Invalid Move".

-* A player can undo his/her move by clicking on the Backup one Move button which will take the piece back to the previous position.

-Feature 5 (Game Waiting) :

-* A player can only play when it is his/her turn.
-He/she needs to await his/her turn.

-Feature 6 (Disk Capture) :

-* A player needs to jump over opponent’s piece to be able to capture it.

-* If a player gets the chance to capture an opponent’s piece, he/she has to make the capture.

-* The backup move will not work and will give an error when you are capturing a move.

-Feature 7 (Disk Conversion) :

-* A single piece gets converted to a King piece when it moves to the last space on the opposite side of the board

-Feature 8 (King Movement) :

-* A King piece can move in both forward or backward diagonal directions.

-* If a King piece makes a valid move, the movement is saved and a message is displayed stating "It’s a valid move".
-The player needs to click on Submit Turn.

-* If a King piece makes an invalid move, the piece goes back to its original position, and an error message is displayed stating "Invalid Move".

-* A player can undo his/her move by clicking on the Backup one Move button which will take the piece back to the previous position.

-Feature 9 (Resignation) :

-* If a player is in active game, and he clicks

-Feature 10 (Win) :
+    * GIVEN that I am on an active game WHEN I click on the resign option THEN I am expected to see a warning message.

+    * GIVEN that I confirm to resign the game WHEN I am shown the warning message THEN I am expected to have my status changed to free and redirected to the home page.

 # Application Domain